landindonner/ELK_Stack_Project/README.md

     10.0.0.7                   : ok=6    changed=5    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
   ```

-Now you can use the administrators machine with the IP address that is allowed to access the RedTeamSecurityGroup to test the deployment.
+Now you can use the IP address of the administrators machine that has access in the RedTeamSecurityGroup to test the deployment.
 Because the web servers hosting the DVWA do not have a public IP and are behind a load balancer, the web app is accessed using the IP of the load balancer.

 ![DVWA Landing Page](Images/DVWA_landing.jpg)